nix-community/dns.nix/README.md

 * DNS zone syntax is crazy.
 Nix is nice and structured.
 * Full power of a Turing-complete functional language (`let`, `if`, `map` and other things you are used to).
+* All kinds of shortcuts and useful combinators.
 * Strong typing provded by the NixOS module system.
-* All kinds of shortcuts and useful combinators.
+* Modularity: records defined in different modules get magically merged.

 Use